masalha-alaa/gender-prediction/README.md

 |Random Forest           |63.92%     |±0.011|
 |Voting (Ensemble)       |66.44%     |±0.011|

-As can be seen, the Logistic Regression and the Voting classifier (which consists of all the other classifiers band together) are the winners.
+As can be seen, the Logistic Regression and the Voting classifier (which consists of all the other classifiers band together) are the winners **(66% accuracy)**.

 In this approach it's interesting to see the most important words for the classifiers that influenced the classification process the most: